How is surgery for pancreatic cancer carried out?

 - Depending on the type of surgery, it can take three to nine months to recover.
 For some people it could take longer.

 - You may get side effects from surgery, such as problems digesting your food and diabetes.
 But the cancer may cause these symptoms even if you don’t have surgery.

 What are the risks of surgery?

-Surgery for pancreatic cancer can be complicated and as with any major surgery, there are some risks.
+Surgery for pancreatic cancer can be complicated and, as with any major surgery, there are some risks.
 Speak to your surgeon or nurse about how they will check for these risks and manage them.

-- There is a risk of bleeding and you may need a blood transfusion (where you are given blood through a drip).
+- Any major operation has a risk of bleeding and you may need a blood transfusion (where you are given blood through a drip).
 Your medical team will manage this if it happens.
-Any major operation has a risk of bleeding.

-- You may get an infection such as a chest or wound infection – you will be given antibiotics to reduce this risk.
+- You may get an infection such as a chest or wound infection.
+You will be given antibiotics to reduce this risk.

-Review date November 2023
+Review date January 2026